University of Cincinnati: Athletic facilities

-In 2020, Former Cincinnati Reds owner and alumna Marge Schott's name was removed from the name of the UC Baseball Stadium, following a unanimous vote by the university's board of trustees.
+The UC Baseball Stadium is the home field for the Cincinnati Bearcats baseball team.
+In 2020, former Cincinnati Reds owner and alumna Marge Schott's name was removed from the name of the UC Baseball Stadium, following a unanimous vote by the university's board of trustees.
 The vote was in response to a petition by former UC baseball player Jordan Ramey which garnered nearly 10,000 signatures.